Numbers at a glance

 Endowment capital

-After allocating funds to reserves for general banking risks and after profit distribution, total equity increased by CHF 138.5 million to over CHF 2.5 billion.
-The CET1 (Common Equity Tier 1) ratio was 18.78%.
-BCF fully complies with the relevant requirements.
+After allocating funds to reserves for general banking risks and after profit distribution, total equity increased by CHF 128.7 million to CHF 2.6 billion.
+The CET1 (Common Equity Tier 1) ratio was 18.93%.
+BCF thus largely complies with the relevant requirements.

 In million CHF